rust-lang/book/nostarch/chapter03.md

 ^Cagain!
 ```

-The symbol `^C` represents where you pressed ctrl-c.
-You may or may not see the
+The symbol `^C` represents where you pressed ctrl-C. You may or may not see the
 word `again!` printed after the `^C`, depending on where the code was in the
 loop when it received the interrupt signal.